andrewbolster/lab.bolster.online/README.md

 Default storage class is standard-rwo (i.e. spinning platters, not ssd), and capacity is limited at the service level

+### Environment Passthrough from Github Secrets

+To pass 'sensitive' environment variables to the cluster, we use the [`yaml-update-action`](https://github.com/marketplace/actions/yaml-update-action) to inject secrets (or any envvars) at deploy time into the `values.yaml` at deploy time.

+THIS DOES NOT USE KUBERNETES SECRETS SO YMMV

 ## TODO

 - [X] Persistent Volumes